artlu99/foxi-whistles/src/content/blog/developer-journey.md

 ### Writin'

-Hit the endpoint to write to the rainbow table, using the shared secrets.
+Use the endpoint to write to the [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table), encrypted-at-rest using the shared secrets and made available to all.

-Supply your own secrets if you don't want other developers (permissionless, decentralized) to be able to read the contents.
+Or, supply your own secrets if you don't want other developers (permissionless, decentralized) to be able to read the content shared across the network.

+Or, use the shared secrets for maximum distribution, but encapsulate further permissions inside the content, e.g., your own encryption or your own URL redirect links.

 ### Secrets

 > Sharing secrets transparently on decentralized, permissionless rails

-- a **nonce** allows the Composer Action, which is an end user-facing webpage with an easily spoofable html form, to tell the Whistles server that its inputs have come from the FID that signed a message within a Farcaster frame/cast action message.
+- a **nonce** allows the Composer Action, which is an end user-facing webpage with an easily spoofable html form, to tell the Whistles server that its inputs have come from the FID that signed a message within a Farcaster frame-style message.

 - a **bearer token** encapulates the encryption secrets as a convenience layer, allowing for key rotation in the event of a breach.

-- the set of encryption inputs -- a **secret, salt, and shift** -- are true secrets, used for symmetric encryption as well as to salt identifying information before passing it through a hash function.
+- the set of encryption inputs -- a **secret, salt, and timestamp shift** -- are true secrets, used for symmetric encryption as well as to salt identifying information before passing it through a hash function.
 Developers may optionally use the shared secrets (which allows for composability), or supply their own secrets when using the protocol.

 ---